mukesh-kk/infinite-scroll-weekday/README.md

  Impementations:

  - Cards with infinite scroll
- - Filter UI only as API provided does not have filter feature.
+ - Filter UI only as API provided does not have filter feature so redux also dont make sense